isaacSennerholt/sudelity/README.md

 Sudelism shares an intuition with many early constitutional frameworks: that institutions derive their moral grounding not from their ability to manage populations, but from their capacity to preserve the moral standing of the individual.

-The U.S. Constitution, as one example, is not a system-optimization document.
+The U.S. Constitution, as one example, isn’t a system-optimization document.
 It encodes restraint — limits designed to prevent abstraction from overtaking personhood.
 Its logic begins from the rights of individuals and scales outward, not the reverse.

 A Sudelist framing might offer this distinction:
 > Abstraction is appropriate only when scale is the ethical challenge.
 > In all other matters, institutions must reason from the view of a situated individual in shared space.

-This is not a rejection of systems, but a commitment to scale integrity.
+This isn’t a rejection of systems, but a commitment to scale integrity.
 Ethical structures, like physical ones, collapse when weight is applied in the wrong direction.

 ### Environments Are Not Neutral